Peugeot e-5008 Review 2024

 If you're likely to be charging at home with a 7kW wallbox, charging times are expected to take around 8 hours with the 73kWh battery pack.

-In Honest John's most recent Satisfaction Index Peugeot didn't fair at all well, though a lot of that was levelled at the 1.2-litre petrol engine.
-With electric cars having significantly less moving parts, there are fewer components to fail, so hopefully the e-5008 should fare a lot better.
+In Honest John's most recent Satisfaction Index Peugeot didn't fare at all well, though a lot of that was levelled at the brand’s 1.2-litre petrol engine.
+With electric cars having significantly fewer moving parts, there aren’t as many components to fail, so hopefully the e-5008 should perform a lot better.

 The Peugeot e-5008 also comes with an excellent eight-year/100,000 mile warranty – this covers both the car and battery, though it'll need to be serviced every two years at a Peugeot Service Centre.